JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 " %}

 <br/>
-Given the above scenario, the authentication flow should look like this:<br/>
+Here is the authentication flow for the above scenarios:<br/>
 _Click diagram to expand_

 {% include mermaid.html postfix="3" text="